5cover/portfolio/doc/scratch.md

 However, I still think C is an invaluable language to learn.
 It forces you to leave your comfort zone of abstactions and face the actual challenge of implementating stuff that we use every day as programmers, such a lists or hash tables.

 ~~Learning C is better than any amount of Leetcode challenges.~~

+### voyager's software

+a marvel of engineering. a timeless lesson for all of us programmers.

+## Passions page

+même structure que pour les perspectives

+## Passions, perspectives, projects... same thing?

+Passions and perspectives could also use having references.

+Although i probably won't need team, technologies.
+I could need gallery for passions though, if i want to pre.

+I can reuse the generation code for projects.
+But i should change the name.

+Proposed names:

+- "content page": too generic
+- "article": wrongly refers to the html element
+- **"detail page"**

+from now on, invidual project pages will be called detail pages.
+Passions and perspectives will also generate detail pages.

+The only difference with projects is that the card HTML will differ.

+Actually, what about status and context?
+Passions and perspectives have no use for those.